polkadot-fellows/RFCs/text/0122-alias-origin-on-asset-transfers.md

 In terms of performance, and privacy, this is neutral with no changes.

 In terms of security, the feature by itself is also neutral because it allows `preserve_origin: false` usage for operating with no extra trust assumptions.
 When wanting to support preserving origin, chains need to configure secure origin aliasing filters.
-The "standard" one provided in this RFC will be the right choice for the majority of chains, but for others it will not be depending on their business model and logic (e.g. chain does not plan to integrate with Asset Hub).
+The one suggested in this RFC should be the right choice for the majority of chains, but each chain will ultimately choose depending on their business model and logic (e.g. chain does not plan to integrate with Asset Hub).
 It is up to the individual chains to configure accordingly.

 ## Testing, Security, and Privacy

-Barriers should now allow `AliasOrigin` or `ClearOrigin`.
+Barriers should now allow `AliasOrigin`, `DescendOrigin` or `ClearOrigin`.

 Normally, XCM program builders should audit their programs and eliminate assumptions of "no origin" on remote side of this instruction.
 In this case, the `InitiateAssetsTransfer` has not been released yet, it will be part of XCMv5, and we can make this change part of the same XCMv5 so that there isn't even the possibility of someone in the wild having built XCM programs using this instruction on those wrong assumptions.